 High pile is making a comeback!
 So follow these simple measures to keep yours looking new.

 Shag carpets are making a comeback, due to their cool textured appearance and comfortable feel underfoot.
 What might go wrong?
-Those lengthy tendrils easily trap dirt and dust particles.
+Those lengthy tendrils easily trap dirt and dirt particles.
 A shag rug, whether made of wool or synthetic fibres, requires more regular, careful cleaning.
 As a general rule, twice the care you’d give conventional rugs in terms of vacuuming and deep cleaning.
 However, because hiring a professional may be costly, try the four-step procedure shown here and you’ll discover that owning a shag doesn’t have to be a chore!

 This post may contain affiliate links.
 Full disclosure here.